 There are two visitor information centers in Shenandoah.
 Dates and times of operation may vary.
-Refer to the visitor guide, call the park recorded phone messages number at (540) 999-3500, or visit nps.gov/shen, .
+Refer to the visitor guide, call the park recorded phone messages number at (540) 999-3500, or visit nps.gov/shen,.

-Dickey Ridge Visitor Center (Mile 4.6), is open from 9 a.m. to 5 p.m. from early April through November.
-Built in 1938, and listed on the National Register of Historic Places, the visitor center is a comfortable place where visitors can view exhibits and an introductory video.
+Dickey Ridge Visitor Center (Mile 4.6), is open Friday through Tuesday from 9 a.m. to 5 p.m., early April through November.
+Built in 1938, and listed on the National Register of Historic Places, the visitor center is a comfortable place to view exhibits and an introductory video.

-Harry F. Byrd, Sr. Visitor Center (Mile 51), named for the former Virginia senator, is open from 9 a.m.-5 p.m., daily, from late March through late fall, and Friday,
+Harry F. Byrd, Sr. Visitor Center (Mile 51), named for the former Virginia senator, is open Wednesday through Sunday from 9 a.m.-5 p.m., late March through late fall, and Friday, Saturday and Sunday the rest of the year, weather permitting.
+Exhibits and videos about Shenandoah stories and resources are available.